Before I teach you how to convert monitor into smart TV let me put into perspective the tech ecosystem, we are existing in.

 - Firstly, connect your Fire TV Stick directly into the Jtech audio extractor.

-- Next, use an HDMI to DVI adapter like this one to connect your monitor to the Jtech audio extractor.
+- Next, use an to connect your monitor to the Jtech audio extractor.

 - Now connect your Jtech audio extractor audio port to your monitor’s audio port using RCA cables.